Pflanzy/Pflanzy-mobile-app/README.md

+## Pflanzy-mobile-app

+# Slogan
+Give your home plants the care they deserve

-# Pflanzy-mobile-app
+# Description

-Find relevant information on how to grow room plants correctly or let others benefit from your experience - All in one place
+Find useful information on how to grow home plants successfully or let others benefit from your experience - All in one place